webfactory/webfactory-gulp-preset/README.md

 #### Choose the Sass compiler

 For backwards-compatibility reasons, the default compiler is LibSass via node-sass, [which has been deprecated by the Sass project](https://sass-lang.com/blog/libsass-is-deprecated).
 You can pick the canonical implementation (Dart Sass) by setting `sassCompiler` on the `styles` object in `gulp-config.js`.
-You will need to install the Dart Sass Node package via npm or yarn (`npm install sass` or `yarn add sass`).
+You will need to install the Dart Sass Node package via npm or yarn (`npm install sass-embedded` or `yarn add sass-embedded`).

 Example (excerpt from `gulp-config.js`):